RIC Hope Scholarship Policy Manual

 VI.
 Hope Scholarship for Students with Disabilities

 A student with a disability shall be afforded reasonable accommodations as necessary to provide students with an equal opportunity to benefit from the Hope Scholarship.
-Students who are approved for a reduced course load as a disability-related accommodation by the RIC Disability Services Center (DSC) may be considered as a full-time student for the purposes of eligibility for the Hope Scholarship.
+Students who are approved for a reduced course load as a disability-related accommodation by the RIC Center for Disability Access may be considered as a full-time student for the purposes of eligibility for the Hope Scholarship.
 However, students must meet all other relevant eligibility criteria.

-The DSC is responsible for working with students to make disability accommodations.
-The DSC is the College’s designated agent for determining eligibility, facilitating access, and coordinating accommodations for qualified individuals with disabilities.
-Students requesting adjustments, modifications or services related to a disability should register with the DSC to determine eligibility.
+The Center for Disability Access is responsible for working with students to make disability accommodations.
+The Center for Disability Access is the College’s designated agent for determining eligibility, facilitating access, and coordinating accommodations for qualified individuals with disabilities.
+Students requesting adjustments, modifications or services related to a disability should register with the Center for Disability Access to determine eligibility.

 Students with an approved reduced course load accommodation may complete no fewer than 12 credits per academic year while retaining their status in the Hope Scholarship program.
 However, the Hope Scholarship program will only cover tuition and mandatory fees for up to 60 attempted credit hours.
 Students with an approved reduced course load will not be eligible to receive additional Hope Scholarship funding after 60 credit hours have been attempted.
 Students must meet all other Hope Scholarship program requirements.